chainer/chainer/docs/source/examples/seq2seq.rst

 2.2.3 Define Network Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A seq2seq model written in Chainer is shown below.
+The Chainer implementation of seq2seq is shown below.
 It implements the model depicted in the above figure.

 .. literalinclude:: ../../../examples/seq2seq/seq2seq.py